Toucaan/toucaan.docs/docs/typography/introduction.md

 Toucaan utilizes a singular [utility variable](../variables.md) called the `--fs` to scale content across **all** mediums for your application.

-The value of the `--fs` unit variable is set according to the class and orientation of the device being served using the [criteria of "viewport squarish-ness"](https://bubblin.io/blog/magical-powers-of-css-vmin-unit#how-to-use-vmin-on-our-css-then).
+The value of the `--fs` unit variable is set according to the type and orientation of the device being served using the [criteria of "viewport squarish-ness"](https://bubblin.io/blog/magical-powers-of-css-vmin-unit#how-to-use-vmin-on-our-css-then).
 The variable name `--fs` stands for Font Size.

 ```css
 .element {